-Exactly analogous calculations were obtained for the vertical position of the tongue dorsum to obtain z-score transformed values, $z_Y$ .
+Exactly analogous calculations were obtained for the vertical position of the tongue dorsum to obtain z-score transformed values, z_Y .
 Thus the point [0,0] in this z-transformed space represents a global average for a given speaker of the horizontal and vertical positions of the tongue dorsum; positive and negative values are the number of standard deviations from this mean.
-The utterances 1, ..., i in (1) and (2) from which this global speaker space was calculated included only those containing either front unrounded vowels i:, i:, i:, i:, back vowels i:, i:,
+The utterances 1, ..., i in (1) and (2) from which this global speaker space was calculated included only those containing either front unrounded vowels /i:, e:, I, ε /, back vowels /u:, υ , υ , σ / or the open central vowels / ε :, υ /: that is, we excluded utterances containing the front rounded vowels from these calculations to ensure an equal balance between front and back (since otherwise the mean would be skewed towards the front of the vowels).

-The statistical analyses were not calculated in this normalised space, but on the raw $TD_X$ data.
+The statistical analyses were not calculated in this normalised space, but on the raw TD_X data.
 The aim here was to test whether the tense-lax pairs in back vowels were further apart from each other on the horizontal movement of the tongue dorsum than for front vowels.
-We did this for $TD_X$ values extracted at the acoustic temporal midpoint of the vowels by calculating separately for each tense-lax pair and separately for each speaker two parameters: $d_L$ , the absolute distance of each lax vowel $(V_L)$ to the tense mean $(m_T)$ ; and $d_T$ , the absolute distance of each tense vowel $(V_T)$ to the lax mean $(m_L)$ :
+We did this for TD_X values extracted at the acoustic temporal midpoint of the vowels by calculating separately for each tense-lax pair and separately for each speaker two parameters: d_L , the absolute distance of each lax vowel (V_L) to the tense mean (m_T); and d_T , the absolute distance of each tense vowel (V_T) to the lax mean (m_L):